based-jace/concurrency-parallelism-and-asyncio/blog.md

         print('okay')
 ```

 Because I'm developing on a Windows machine, I'm using `if __name__ == "main"`.
 This is necessary because Windows does not have the `fork` system call [inherent to Unix systems](https://stackoverflow.com/questions/57535979/concurrent-future-fails-on-windows).
 Because Windows doesn't have this capability, it resorts to launching a new interpreter with each process that tries to import the main module.
-If the main module doesn't exist, it reruns your whole program, causing recursive chaos to ensue.
+If the main module doesn't exist, it reruns your entire program, causing recursive chaos to ensue.

-So taking a look at our main function, we use list comprehension to create a list from 1 million to 1 million and 16, we open a ProcessPoolExecutor with concurrent.futures, and we use list comprehension and `ProcessPoolExecutor().submit()` to start executing our processes, and throwing them into a list called "futures."
+So taking a look at our main function, we use list comprehension to create a list from 1 million to 1 million and 16, we open a ProcessPoolExecutor with concurrent.futures, and we use list comprehension and `ProcessPoolExecutor().submit()` to start executing our processes and throwing them into a list called "futures."

-*We can also use `ThreadPoolExecutor()` if we wanted to use threads instead -- concurrent.futures is versatile.*
+*We could also use `ThreadPoolExecutor()` if we wanted to use threads instead -- concurrent.futures is versatile.*

 And this is where the asynchronicity comes in: The "results" list does not actually contain the results from running our functions.
 Instead, it contains "futures" which are similar to the JavaScript idea of "promises."
 In order to allow our program to continue running, we get back these futures that represent a placeholder for a value.
 If we try to print the future, depending on whether it's finished running or not, we will either get back a state of "pending" or "finished."
 Once it's finished we can get the return value (assuming there is one) using `var.result()`.
 In this case, our var will be "result."

 We then iterate through our list of futures, but instead of printing our values, we are simply printing out "okay."
 This is just because of how massive the resulting calculations come out to be.

 Just as before, I built a comparison script that does this synchronously.
-And just as before, you can find it on [GitHub](https://github.com/based-jace/concurrency-parallelism-and-asyncio).
+And, just as before, [you can find it on GitHub](https://github.com/based-jace/concurrency-parallelism-and-asyncio).

-Running our control program (which also includes functionality for timing our program) we get:
+Running our control program, which also includes functionality for timing our program, we get:

 ```bash
 Starting...